terrapower/armi/doc/user/inputs.rst

 Note that one settings input file is required for each ARMI case, though many ARMI cases can refer to the same Blueprints, Core Map, and Fuel Management inputs.

-.. tip:: The ARMI GUI is not yet included in the open-source ARMI framework, but a simple grid editor GUI is, as described in :ref:`grids`
+.. note:: The ARMI GUI is not yet included in the open-source ARMI framework, but a simple grid editor GUI is, as described in :ref:`grids`

 The assembly clicker
 ^^^^^^^^^^^^^^^^^^^^